huytruong1998/larvis-project/README.md

 - There is a `User List` that display all the user in the service.
 We can see the user information by clicking on the user, if the user is the same as logged in user then we can edit the user information.

 - There is a `Satellite Monthly Ore Acquisitions` that display the amount of ore deposited to the satellite everyday from last month

+## Report for Larvis improvement

+- The Time series data for `/acquisitions` is not sorted from backend.
+If this is production, Sorting at the database level (e.g., SQL ORDER BY timestamp DESC) is much faster than the client and the backend service also has more resources, also we can optimize it by caching the result rather then rely on JS to sort it in client side.